Hanging Out in Gustavia Town St. Barth

 Fish Corner Food and Market***

-This is a great little place tucked behind the main drag in Gustavia, near Bar Del L’Oubli.
+This is a great little place tucked behind the main drag in Gustavia, near Bar Del L'Oubli.
 If I had to pick a favorite spot for food, it would be Fish Corner Food and Market.
-It’s small and serves up fresh local catch each day.
-There are large local fish on ice as you come in and you can just tell that the food is going to be superb.
-We enjoyed local catch, which was cooked and presented beautifully, and had one of the best lemon meringue desserts we had ever tried.
+It's small and serves up fresh local catch each day.
+There are large local fish on ice as you come in, and you can tell that the food is going to be superb.
+We enjoyed local catch, which was cooked to perfection and presented beautifully.
+We also had one of the best lemon meringue desserts we had ever tried.
 This is a wonderful little spot for lunch, but it will be crowded.
 You can message them on Facebook.

 Bonito - Open Table Link

-This is an island favorite, a charming spot that has a feel very Hamptons feel about it.
+This is an island favorite, a charming spot with a very Hamptons feel.
 In fact, there were New Yorkers all around us.

 We enjoyed mainly fish here, and they are known for their ceviche, which we enjoyed.
 We also shared roasted octopus and tacos, the Mahi Mahi, and we have it on good authority that the beef tenderloin is quite good.

-This is a one of the trendier dining spots in town and it’s easy to understand why, the atmosphere is beachy and warm, and the service is great.
+This is one of the trendiest dining spots in town, and it's easy to understand why.
+The atmosphere is beachy and warm, and the service is great.

 L'Isola

-We did not have time to dine at L’Isola during our stay, but it was highly recommended by locals as the best restaurant in town.
+We did not have time to dine at L'Isola during our stay, but locals highly recommended it as the best restaurant in town.
 This Italian restaurant is housed in a small house-like building in Gustavia.
-It’s very unassuming and simple on the outside, and we are told that the interior is upscale, and the food is superb.
+It's very unassuming and simple on the outside, but we are told that the interior is upscale, and the food is superb.

 Unlike Bonito and other restaurants, this restaurant is not open to the air, which is something to consider if you are looking for a more Caribbean ambiance.
 You can view more on their website.